@chuzyrf8 tweeted link to Thank you!. 2018-08-28 09:37:47 -0700

 - we will hold them accountable to do the right thing for the community

-- we have their back when they do?
+- we have their back when they do the right thing!

-- we will vote them out when they don't.
+- we will vote them out when they don't do the right thing!

 As a member of Catalina's List, you can support our mission at any level that works for you!
 As time permits, your membership means we can count on you to attend workshops, trainings and volunteer on the candidate and issue campaigns that speak to you!
 Join today and we'll help you decide if 2 hours a day, a week, or a month works best for you!Sister Friend: Purchase for $15.00 every month